eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 layout: post
 title: 'Mince Pie Challenge: Setting up Flow with Babel and Webpack'
 meta: 'Learn how to set up Flow with Babel and Webpack to enhance code confidence and ensure type safety in your JavaScript project.'
-tags: javascript flow webpack mince-pie-challenge
+tags: javascript flow webpack mince-pie-challenge-series
 ---

 We have now settled on how our application will perform [user authentication](https://eddmann.com/posts/mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens/).